Telos-Project/Fusion-LISP/README.md

 At the start of execution, the only operator available is the "use" operator, with all other atoms returning their own value as a string.
 The use operator takes each argument returned to it as a string, and interprets them as paths or aliases to plugins for the interpreter, which are then integrated at runtime.
-Said plugins may add or remove available operators, which themselves may have any effect.
+Said plugins contain LISP dialects, which are applied to Fusion LISP by altering the currently available operators and their behavior.
+As such, free mixing of pre-existing LISP dialects is permitted within Fusion LISP.

-The absolute minimalism of its core form and the ability to indefinitely extend its functionality at runtime render Fusion LISP essentially an ultra-distilled successor to Racket insofar as language experimentaion is concerned.
+The absolute minimalism of its core form and the ability to indefinitely extend its functionality at runtime render Fusion LISP essentially an ultra-distilled successor to Racket insofar as language experimentation is concerned.

 Furthermore, if used together with the
 [Universal Preprocessor](https://github.com/Telos-Project/Universal-Preprocessor), its syntax